 You have to stress that using new technology is important to the organization.
 You have to stress that you are not the guinea pigs—other people have used this technology and found it to be useful.
 You have to have your management team use the new technology if it is appropriate.
 Commend people for their efforts to try the new technology.
 All of these things are important in supporting the switch.

 Prior to making the switch, have trusted people who tend to be enthusiastic about new technology try it out.
 These people provide two important things: 1.
 They help find trouble spots and can demonstrate that the new technology works, 2.
 They can be troubleshooters when others dive in.
-Both can be very important in getting buy in and maintaining and improving productivity.
+Both can be very important in getting buy in and maintaining and improving productivity, technology rentals can help with this.

 The only thing worse than requiring institutional changes in technology is making no change at all because it is hard.
 Of course it is hard.
 Most things worth doing and providing good results are hard at first.
 Take the time the vet your choices, then slowly but firmly implement the change.
 Your organization will be better off for the trouble.